scrapy/scrapy/docs/topics/queues.rst

       serialized with, for example, :meth:`pickle.dumps`.

-      The scheduler will fall back to the memory queue (for this particular request) in case of a :exc:`TransientError` or a :exc:`ValueError`.
+      The scheduler will fall back to the memory queue (for this particular request) in case of a :exc:`TransientError` or a :exc:`SerializationError`.
 In case of any other exception the crawling process is halted.

       :raises TransientError: If pushing to the queue failed due to a temporary error (e.g. the connection was dropped).
-      :raises ValueError: If pushing to the queue failed because the request could not be serialized.
+      :raises SerializationError: If pushing to the queue failed because the request could not be serialized.

    .. method:: pop(self)